KenKundert/quantiphy/doc/user.rst

 :class:`quantiphy.Quantity` or :meth:`quantiphy.Quantity.render` can be passed
 to the *scale* method.
 Specifically, the following types are accepted:

-float or Quantity:
+float or Quantity
     The argument scales the underlying value (a new quantity is returned whose value equals the underlying quantity multiplied by scale).
 In this case the scale is assumed unitless (any units are ignored) and so the units of the new quantity are the same as those of the underlying quantity.

-tuple:
+tuple
     The argument consists of two values.
 Tthe first value, a float, is treated as a scale factor.
 The the second value, a string, is taken to be the units of the new quantity.

-function:
+function
     The function takes two arguments, the value and the units of the quantity and it returns two values, the value and units of the new value.

-string:
+string
     The argument is taken to the be desired units.
 This value along with the units of the underlying quantity are used to select a known unit conversion, which is applied to create the new value.